This post may contain affiliate links. Please see my disclosure policy for details.

 Sennen Whopper & Mermaids

 Have you ever heard of the Sennen Whopper?
-Apparently, it was a spirit who could predict storms and stop you from heading out to fish if there was a storm brewing.
+Apparently, it was a spirit that could predict storms and stop you from heading out to fish if there was a storm brewing.

 But, one night two fishermen decided to row out against the tide through the mist and didn’t heed the Whoppers warning.